gcba-iris/iris-tech-docs/docs/architecture/code.md

 ## Conventions

-This project will adopt the [AirBnB javascript style guide](https://github.com/airbnb/javascript), with the following differences:
+This project will adopt the [Airbnb javascript style guide](https://github.com/airbnb/javascript), with the following differences:

 - Do call Object.prototype methods directly. ([3.9](https://github.com/airbnb/javascript#objects--prototype-builtins))
 - The soft tabs will be set to 4 spaces, not 2.
 Actual tabs are not allowed. ([18.1](https://github.com/airbnb/javascript#whitespace--spaces))